 Masahiro NAGAI, Tokyo Metropolitan University, Japan

 Demetrios SAMPSON, University of Piraeus, Greece

 Norio SETOZAKI, Nagasaki University, Japan

-Koji TANAKA, Japan Advanced Institute of Science and Technology, Japan
+Koji TANAKA, Kanazawa Institute of Technology, Japan

 Didin WAHYUDIN, Universitas Pendidikan Indonesia, Indonesia